xiaoxiae/videos/00-template/SCRIPT.md

-# Voronoi Diagrams
+# Video name

 ## Section one (SectionOneClassName)

-[one1] This is a sentence in the script to record.
+[o1] This is a sentence in the script to record.

-[one2] This is another sentence in the script to record.
+[o2] This is another sentence in the script to record.

 ## Section two (SectionTwoClassName)

-[two1] This is a third sentence to record.
+[w1] This is a third sentence to record.